 Walser is the champion of the small, the insignificant, and the overlooked.
-This original collection shows just how much breadth, though, he brought to his characteristic subject, ranging from some of his very first works, the “Fritz Kocher” sequence—the “collected works” of a boy who died young—to tales of the Swiss countryside, love triangles, and memoirs of his WWI–era military service.
+This original collection shows just how much breadth, though, he brought to his characteristic subject, ranging from some of his very first works, the “Fritz Kocher” sequence to tales of the Swiss countryside, love triangles, and memoirs of his WWI–era military service.

 The first English-language translation of a writer whose growing reputation and cult readership have marked him as a figure in world literature.
 Nescios stories are inhabited by wastrels and charmers, the young and the no-longer-young, the bourgeois and the bohemian.
 He is a great stylist, capturing the mercantile city of Amsterdam and its bucolic surrounding countryside with equal vitality.